catalyst-cloud/catalystcloud-docs/source/tutorials/containers/deploying-a-hpc-slurm-cluster.rst

 **************************

-There is an options to use elasticluster with server group anti-affinity groups to ensure best load distribution in Openstack cluster.
+There is an options to use elasticluster with server group anti-affinity groups to ensure best load distribution in OpenStack cluster.
 To use this feature clone elasticluster from the repository shown below, this is a temporary step until the feature gets merged upstream.